Digimon World: Next Order

 “It's a game using the face of Digimon as a means to sell itself; the gameplay is rough and everything feels unpolished.
 Under no circumstances should you buy this at full price.”

-“The combat mechanics are incredibly lame; the whole premise of not being able to control movement is boring, and the need for so much grinding is incredibly tedious.”
+“The combat mechanics are incredibly lame; the whole premise of not being able to control movement is boring, and the idea of needing to grind or one-shot is incredibly tedious.”

 - 1 % positive mentions